 That first celebration in Canada was very popular, and many outside of Canada joined in and participated too.
 So much so we created versions of our images that did not mention Canada for use outside.
 Since then we’ve produced images that can be used anywhere, and in more languages starting with Spanish.

 Who is promoting this?

-A task group of the CPAA works in coordination with Poliamor en México, members of the Polyamory Leadership Network, Loving More, the National Coalition for Sexual Freedom, PolyDallas Millennium, Black Poly Pride, the Poly Cultural Diversity Alliance, Polyamory South Africa, ZAPoly Polyamory In South Africa, and others.
+Organizations that have promoted Polyamory Day include Poliamor en México, OPEN, members of the Polyamory Leadership Network, Loving More, the National Coalition for Sexual Freedom, PolyDallas Millennium, Black Poly Pride, the Poly Cultural Diversity Alliance, Polyamory South Africa, ZAPoly Polyamory In South Africa, and others.
 Last year, new images were produced in French, Spanish, Portuguese, German, Dutch, Italian, and English.